Easy Topper Repair: Replacing the Lift Supports

 It's Time to Finally Replace Those Worn-Out Props That Hold That Back Door Up

-After many years of selling truck tops, toppers or camper shells, or canopies, whatever you want to call them, I have learned that the absolute number-one-selling item to repair or maintain on any top are the gas-pneumatic arms that hold up the rear door.
+After many years of selling truck tops, toppers, camper shells, canopies—whatever you want to call them—I have learned that the absolute number-one-selling item to repair or maintain on any top are the gas-pneumatic arms that hold up the rear door.
 We generally call them "props," but I've heard other terms like lift supports or arms.

 They are very easy to replace, but for some reason, most people make the process way too complicated.
 I will try to help because it really couldn't be easier.